The Star-Spangled Man: Music

-The drumline in the episode plays a rendition of the song "Star Spangled Man" by Alan Menken, first heard in Captain America: The First Avenger (2011), which series composer Henry Jackman attributed to Skogland and the series' music supervisor.
-He described it as a parody.
-This rendition was included, along with selections from composer Henry Jackman's score for the episode, on the series' Vol. 1 soundtrack album, which was released digitally by Marvel Music and Hollywood Records on April 9, 2021.
+The episode opens with a drumline rendition of the song "Star Spangled Man", which was written by Alan Menken for the MCU film Captain America: The First Avenger (2011).
+Series composer Henry Jackman described this rendition as a parody, and attributed it to Skogland and the series' music supervisor.
+The drumline rendition of the song was included, along with selections from Jackman's score for the episode, on the series' Vol. 1 soundtrack album.
+This was released digitally by Marvel Music and Hollywood Records on April 9, 2021.